 Over the years, there have been a variety of assessments and theories about this condition, many that have since been debunked due to new research with improved technology.

 Currently Epi4dogs is collaborating with Dr. David A. Williams and Dr. Patrick Barko of the College of Veterinary Medicine, University of Illinois at Urbana-Champaign.
 Together we are embarking upon a new research, the Maya Metabolomic Study http://vetmed.illinois.edu/cmmi/ in their Clinical Metabolomics and Microbiome Initiative to further investigate possible environmental factors that may be involved in EPI.
 Metabolomics is an emerging field in which a very large number of small chemicals can be analyzed from samples of body fluids and tissues.
 This new technology has the potential to identify previously undetectable abnormalities associated with the development of various diseases including EPI.
 We hope this new information will provide clues as to why this disease develops and what we can do to prevent it.
-We expect the findings to be published 2020.
+Findings are now scheduled to be published 2021.

 Epi4Dogs also recently collaborated with Dr. Jan Suchodolski http://vetmed.tamu.edu/gilab/staff/dr-jan-suchodolski at the Texas A&M Gastrointestinal Lab on a Microbiota Study of EPI dogs and have found some very unusual anomalies which was also be published 2017 and presented at the 2017 ACVIM conference.